EYE MUSCLE CONTROL

-Each of your eyes sees a slightly different image and your brain, through a process called fusion, blends these two images into one three-dimensional picture.
+Both your eyes see a slightly different image and through a process called fusion, your brain blends these two images into one three-dimensional picture.

 Good eye coordination keeps the eyes in proper alignment and is a skill that must be developed.
 Poor eye coordination occurs when vision or eye muscle control doesn't develop adequately.

-A comprehensive examination by your Visique optometrist will be able to detect any poor eye coordination.
-Either special glasses or eye exercises can relieve this problem.
+A comprehensive eye examination by your Visique optometrist will be able to detect any poor eye coordination.
+Either special glasses, filters or vision training can help relieve this problem.